SDGforskning/sdg-strings/SDG05_query_topic_WoS.md

 >
 > 5.4.1 Proportion of time spent on unpaid domestic and care work, by sex, age and location

 This target is interpreted to cover research about unpaid care and domestic work.
-This includes as related to public services, infrastructure, social protection policies, and the sharing of responsibility within households/families, but also more general aspects, such as effects and time spent (given the indicator).
+This includes this work as related to public services, infrastructure, social protection policies, and the sharing of responsibility, but also more general aspects, such as effects and time spent.
+It may also include works where the main subject is something that may affect the unpaid work, for example the effect of a patient diagnosis on caregiver burden, or communication between medical personel and informal caregivers.

-This target is interpreted to cover research about unpaid care and domestic work.

 We used two sources to help clarify what should fall under unpaid care and domestic work: The indicator metadata for target 5.4 (<a href="#f4ca">Statistics Division 2024</a>) and a report published by the UNDP Regional Bureau for Asia and the Pacific (<a href="#f6ca">Yamamoto 2018</a>).
 We include:
 - Food and meals management and preparation